Chrisw00d1/battleships/README.md

 ## Conclusion

 Overall I am really happy with the outcome of this project.
 I was able to achieve my main goal of getting it working and improving the visuals of it.
 I got a lot of experience on how to approach a larger project and how to break it down into reasonable steps.
 I’m glad I focused on getting the game to work before I focused on what the game looks like as that can take up a lot of time.

+### Wins and Challenges

+I think one of my wins for this project was how I planned it out.
+I made sure that I had a clear plan for everything I wanted it to do and pseudo coded some of the confusing parts of the code, like how the computer fires, to make sure it made sense before applying it.
+I was also happy with the visuals by the end of it and getting the radar to work.

+Some of the main challenges I encountered came with placing the ship.
+I found that there were many ways to break the game so that ships would overlap or would not be placed at all but would still allow the user to move onto the next phase.
+This took up most of my time as if I found one of these issues later on then it took longer to fix as I had to update the new code I had written as well.

+### Bugs

+- **Sound issues where sometimes the audio doesn't play**
+- **At a smaller screen size the game does not load correctly**

 ### Lessons learned